srivatsamarichi/service-offerings/service-offerings/AKS-GitHub.md

 - Build DevOps pipeline for Container workloads
 - The teams will have the foundational functional knowledge on Docker, Kubernetes and AKS
-- Implement simple AKS with Kubernetes infrastructure at their organizations.
+- Implement simple AKS with Kubernetes infrastructure at their organizations